Moving to Finland to be with a family member

 - a residence permit for a start-up entrepreneur.

 Choose the correct application on the basis of family ties.
-When your spouse has submitted his or her application, you will receive a fast track ID number that you should add to your application.
+When your spouse has submitted his or her application, you will receive an email containing a fast track ID number that you should add to your application.
 You must submit your application within two days after your spouse submits his or her application.

 Fast-track applications can be submitted only in the online service Enter Finland.
 For more information, see the page Fast track.